Nihal-Priyadarshi/github-markdown/README.md

 <br />

-You can add an optional language identifier to enable syntax highlighting in your fenced code block.
+#### Note - You can add an optional language identifier to enable syntax highlighting in your fenced code block.

 Ruby code:-
 ```ruby